Bad Credit Loans

 Debt Consolidation Loans

-These types of loans can be very useful for borrowers whose credit is poor, but who don’t want to resort to more drastic measures, such as debt management programs, and bankruptcies.
+These types of loans can be very useful for borrowers whose credit is poor, but who don’t want to resort to more drastic measures, such as debt management programs, consumer proposals, and bankruptcies.
 Debt consolidation loans are granted by both prime and subprime lenders with the specific purpose of paying off multiple debts from multiple sources, using one larger loan.
 Types of debt you can pay off with a debt consolidation loan include, but aren’t limited to your credit card bills, smaller personal loans, payday loans, etc. These loans are usually meant to be paid off over several years through weekly, bi-weekly or monthly installments, which can definitely be more beneficial than the time you would spend paying down multiple smaller debts.

 Unfortunately, debt consolidation loans are not always easy for borrowers to qualify for.
 To get approved, potential candidates must have certain factors on their side, such as a decent credit score, high net worth and gross monthly income, possibly even assets or a more qualified person to co-sign their application.
 If you don’t have any assets, but still manage to get approved, the interest rate for your unsecured consolidation loan could be very high.
 Also, certain types of debts, such as mortgages, won’t be covered by a debt consolidation loan.
 As with any type of debt, if you manage it properly, you should have no problems.
 However, you should always speak to a financial advisor to find out if you qualify for a debt consolidation loan.